library(ezGenomeTracks)

 Changing the looks of coverage track

-Set y-axis range to all tracks.
+Set y-axis range to all tracks, but hiding y-axis labels.

 ez_coverage(